Alok-Pal/Custom-Video-Player/README.md

-# React Video Player 🎬
+# Custom Video Player 🎬

-A customizable and feature-rich React video player with a user-friendly interface.
-Ideal for building modern, interactive video experiences.
+A feature-rich video player with a user-friendly interface, built from scratch using React.
+Designed with modern web standards in mind, it includes all the essential features for an interactive and seamless video experience.
+From customizable controls to advanced functionality like autoplay, drag-and-drop video management, full-screen mode, and keyboard shortcuts, this player offers everything needed for a high-quality viewing experience.
+Whether for desktop or mobile users, it ensures flexibility, performance, and ease of use.

 [![React](https://img.shields.io/badge/React-%23202324?style=flat&logo=react&logoColor=61DAFB)](https://reactjs.org/)
 [![Vercel](https://img.shields.io/badge/Deployed_on-Vercel-000000?style=flat&logo=vercel&logoColor=white)](https://vercel.com)